Los Angeles Almanac Logo

 Cohn-Goldwater Building, 525 East 12th Street, circa 1909.
 From the California Historical Society Collection at USC Library.

-in 1921, the Associated Apparel Manufacturers of Los Angeles was organized by apparel manufacturing businesses and related activities.
+In 1921, the Associated Apparel Manufacturers of Los Angeles was organized by apparel manufacturing businesses and related activities.
 By 1937, it had 130 members.
 That year, buyers from 250 of the nation's largest department stores were permanently based in Southern California.

 The Cohn-Goldwater business did not end up being the Cohn family's only Los Angeles history-making venture.
 See Cole of California - Swimwear Pioneer.